Aitbytes/Securite-Cloud-Projet-Long/content/docs/Core_Security_Challenges_in_Cloud_Environments.md

 ### Takeaways

-These case studies highlight the diversity of attack vectors in cloud i of **secure configurations, proactive vulnerability management, strong authentication, and rapid incident response**.
+These case studies highlight the diversity of attack vectors in cloud environments.
 As cloud services and web applications continue to evolve, organizations must stay ahead with **continuous security testing and monitoring** to mitigate emerging threats.
+While memory safety issues remain a key concern, as with traditional systems

 ### Vulnerabilities